Warren Evals — Guided Tour

 The Problem

 Warren produces 100+ outputs per day — BD dailys, sprint plans, product analyses, PR reviews, client deliverables.
 Tony can't review everything.
 We needed an automated quality system that catches judgment failures — not just "did it run?" but "did it make the right call?"
+And it needed to get better automatically — not wait for humans to notice problems.

-The Solution
+The Solution — A Closed-Loop Engine

-🏗️ Architecture — How It's Built
+🏗️ Architecture — Full Closed-Loop System

 Key Design Decisions